Abundance is a fully online investment platform, and you can set up an account and start investing in just 5 minutes by following these steps.

 When you make your first investment, you'll be asked to choose a portfolio to hold it in.
 You can learn about the different types of portfolio we offer here.

 You can choose how much you’d like to invest, from as little as £5 in an open investment.
-When making your investment you can choose to pay for your investment by debit card or bank transfer, or using money you already have in your Abundance account.
+When making your investment you can choose to pay for your investment by instant bank payment or bank transfer, or using money you already have in your Abundance account.

-If you want to deposit by debit card you can do this as part of the investing process.
+If you want to deposit by instant bank payment you can do this as part of the investing process.
 If you want to deposit by bank transfer you’ll need to do this first as we will need to wait to receive the money and then credit it to your Abundance account before you can make your investment.
 You can learn more about depositing money to your account here.

 Once you've confirmed your investment, you'll see it showing in your investment holdings within the portfolio you chose.